oddzag/hytale-resources/guides/how-to-dedicated-server-debian-12.md

+# How to set up dedicated Hytale server on Debian 13

 I was re-setting up my server and wrote myself a guide for reference, thought maybe it might be useful.
 It's on a headless Debian 13 server, just for my usage.
 Docker is probably much easier, but I wanted to setup the Nitrado Webserver/Query plugin, as well as set up automatic backups and updates.